Artushfoto/ArtushVision-AI/README.md

 *(+ local VAT calculated at checkout)*

 **One-time payment • No monthly fees**<br>
 Pay once, use forever.
-Securely processed by Polar & Stripe.
+Securely processed by Polar.

 [🔓 Already have a license?
 Manage or Deactivate your devices](https://www.artushfoto.eu/Software/Manage-ArtushVision-AI-License)